osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 ##### Pool Creation

-As previousl mentioned, the `x/poolmanager` is responsible for creating the pool upon being called from the `x/concentrated-liquidity` module's message server.
+As previously mentioned, the `x/poolmanager` is responsible for creating the pool upon being called from the `x/concentrated-liquidity` module's message server.

 It does so to store the mapping from pool id to concentrated-liquidity module so